ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 source data and passed into the method.
 * An appropriate design-weight is provided that corresponds well with the data being processed.
-* Auxiliary and Calibration Weight values are provided that correcpond well with the data being processed when ratio estimation is required.
+* Auxiliary and Calibration Factor values are provided that correspond well with the data being processed when ratio estimation is required.
 * A unique reference value is provided to the method, duplicate reference values will be treated as an error.